markokrizan/devedu/README.md

 Setup app on server:

+(Setup domain name and dns config with subdomain entries according to the `/etc/hosts` file entries mentioned above)

 - install `Docker` and `docker-compose` on a server
 - create `devedu` folder on server
 - run `cd devedu`